brandup-online/brandup-ui/npm/brandup-ui-app/README.md

 ## Middlewares

-Inject to application lifecycle events.
+Inject to application lifecycle event methods.
+Middleware methods are called one after another in the order in which they were registered in the `ApplicationBuilder`.

 ```
 export class PagesMiddleware extends Middleware<ExampleApplication, ExampleApplicationModel> {